The main 2014 World Cup qualifying draw took place in Rio on Saturday, July 30.

 EUROPE: 13 places

-Qualifying for 2014 follows exactly the same format as for 2010.
-There are eight groups of six teams and one group of five.
+Qualifying for 2014 followed exactly the same format as for 2010.
+There were eight groups of six teams and one group of five.

-Each group winner qualifies automatically, with the eight best runners-up facing a play-off to qualify.
-The record of the team finishing in sixth place in groups 1-8 will be discounted to determine the best runners-up.
+Each group winner qualified automatically, with the eight best runners-up facing a play-off to qualify.
+The record of the team finishing in sixth place in groups 1-8 was discounted to determine the best runners-up.

-The qualifiers began in September 2012 and run through to October 2013.
+The qualifiers began in September 2012 and ran through to October 2013.

 SOUTH AMERICA: 4.5 places

-Brazil qualify automatically as hosts, which means only nine nations will take part.
-As in recent qualifying competitions, all teams play each other home and away with the top four nations making it to the finals.
-The fifth-placed team will have to play an inter-continental play-off.
+Brazil qualified automatically as hosts, which meant only nine nations took part.
+As in recent qualifying competitions, all teams played each other home and away with the top four nations making it to the finals.
+The fifth-placed team, Uruguay, had to play an inter-continental play-off.

-The qualifiers began in October 2011 and run through to September 2013.
+The qualifiers began in October 2011 and ran through to October 2013.

 CONCACAF: 3.5 places

 A somewhat modified, but still convoluted, system for 2014.
-The main seeds, including USA and Mexico, enter in Round Three.
+The main seeds, including USA and Mexico, entered in Round Three.